Ezequiel Tovar Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The Blue Jays pitching staff is third in MLB with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have a 3.74 team ERA that ranks second across all league pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second among all MLB pitching staffs.

-- His most recent appearance came on Sunday against the Cleveland Guardians, when the lefty threw six innings, surrendering four earned runs while giving up six hits.
+- The right-hander's most recent appearance was on Monday against the Washington Nationals, when he threw five innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.